Fábio Coentrão

 Fábio Alexandre da Silva Coentrão ([ˈfaβju kwẽˈtɾɐ̃w]; born 11 March 1988) is a Portuguese former professional footballer.
 Mainly a left-back, he also operated as a winger and occasionally as a defensive midfielder.

-After starting playing professionally with Rio Ave, he signed for Benfica at 19, going on to be loaned several times before becoming an important member of the first team, as a left-back.
-In 2011, he joined Real Madrid.
+After starting playing professionally with Rio Ave, he signed for Benfica at 19, going on to be loaned several times before becoming an important member of the first team as a left-back.
+He joined Real Madrid in 2011, and retired ten years later at his first club.

-A Portuguese international over eight years, Coentrão represented the nation in two World Cups and one European Championship.
+A Portugal international over eight years, Coentrão represented the nation in two World Cups and Euro 2012.

 Club career

 Rio Ave

 Born in Vila do Conde, Coentrão grew up in the Caxinas fishing neighbourhood, as did his long-time international teammates Bruno Alves and Hélder Postiga.
 He joined his hometown's Rio Ave F.C. in 2004 at the age of 16, playing three Primeira Liga games in the following season for a northern side that would be relegated.
 In 2006–07 he established himself as first-choice, as Rio Ave barely missed promotion back and had a good run in the Taça de Portugal, ended by Sporting CP with a 2–1 win in Lisbon; whilst playing for the club, he earned the nickname "Figo das Caxinas".

 After that season, where he was voted the divisions' Breakthrough Player of the Year, many clubs showed interest in Coentrão, most notably Sporting and S.L.
 Benfica, with him choosing the latter in July 2007.
 His playing style was likened to that of Arjen Robben by World Soccer Magazine, in its 50 World Talents 2007 issue.